 INITIATIVE MEASURE 412 YES NO Shall the maximum interest rate on retail sales be the higher of 12% or 1% over the federal discount rate?
 INITIATIVE MEASURE 414 Shall a system requiring a minimum five cent refund on sales of beer, malt, and car- bonated beverage containers be established?
-INITIATIVE MEASURE 435 Shall corporate franchise taxes, measured by net income, replace sales taxes on food and state corporate business and occupation taxes?
-SENATE JOINT RESOLUTION 143 Shall financing of public improvements from taxes on increased property values as a result of such improvements be constitutionally authorized?
+INITIATIVE MEASURE 435 Shall corporate franchise taxes, measured by net income, replace sales taxes on food and state corporate business and occupation taxes? food and state corporate business and occupation taxes?